jiahyphenyee/distributed-systems-golang/Assgn 3/READme.md

 Node 999 = CM\
 Node 99x = Replicas\
 Currently there are 3 Replicas.
-This value can be changed in the `main` function, `var numNodes`
+This value can be changed in the `main` function, `var numReplicas`

 # Running Instructions
 ## Basic Ivy without Replicas